New Balance 997

-The brand has remained an athletic shoe top seller because it is based on the idea that better fit and technology results to good performance.
-The message the brand has been sending its multitude of fans is fairly simple: the shoes speak for themselves and not the stars that endorse them.
+The brand has remained an athletic shoe top seller because it is based on the idea that better fit and technology results in an excellent performance.
+The message the brand has been sending its multitude of fans is relatively simple: the shoes speak for themselves and not the stars that endorse them.

-Investing in research, design and new technology, New Balance through the years have shunned huge endorsement deals in favor of shifting more focus on the shoes than on the stars.
+Investing in research, design and new technology, New Balance through the years have shunned substantial endorsement deals in favor of shifting more focus on the shoes than on the stars.

 New Balance’s strength lies in the quality of their shoe, durability and comfort and their ability to respond to market needs and demands.
 Soon, manufacturing facilities in Massachusetts and Maine were improved introducing computer-assisted design systems that lessen product development and production times by half.

-While competitors seem to be rolling out new designs only after a year, New Balance is able to do it in only four months.
+While competitors seem to be rolling out new designs only after a year, New Balance can do it in just four months.
 They continued to focus on domestic production that from the 2000s up to the present, more than 70 percent of their production remained in the United States.
-Their production for the European market also remained in their manufacturing plant Flimby, England in the United Kingdom.
+Their production for the European market also stayed in their manufacturing plant in Flimby, England in the United Kingdom.

-Among the shoe models that have been made in the manufacturing plants of New Balance up to this day is the New Balance 997.
-Originally released 1991 that resulted to huge sales, the shoe was re-issued in 2015 with newer colorways and design collaborations with top retailers.
-The brand has also maintained its pig suede upper and meshe material combination that gives a retro vibe to the 1990s hit design.
+Among the shoe models that have been made in the manufacturing plants of New Balance up to this day is the NB 997 of designer, Steven Smith.
+Originally released 1991 that resulted in huge sales, the running shoe was re-issued in 2015 with newer colorways and design collaborations with top retailers.
+The American brand has also maintained its pig suede upper and mesh material combination that gives a retro vibe to the 1990s hit design.

-- New Balance 997 designs were also released in homage to baseball with special baseball packs in various colors.
+- New Balance 997 designs were also released in homage to baseball with individual baseball packs in various colors.